Benedictnno/Benedictnno/README.md

-- 👋 Hi, I’m @Benedictnno
+- 👋 Hi, I’m Nnaoma Benedict
-- 👀 I’m interested in react native
+- 👀 I’m interested in React Native,Block Chain Developement
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on a project
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me on Facebook @Ben E Dict
+- 📫 How to reach me on X @BenedictNnaoma
--

 <!---
 Benedictnno/Benedictnno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.